cooper-org/cooper/README.md

 **Cooper** is a toolkit for Lagrangian-based constrained optimization in Pytorch.
-This library aims to encourage and facilitate the study of constrained optimization problems in machine learning. **Cooper** can is seamlessly integrated with Pytorch and preserves the usual `loss -> backward -> step` workflow.
+This library aims to encourage and facilitate the study of constrained optimization problems in machine learning.

+**Cooper** is (almost!) seamlessly integrated with Pytorch and preserves the usual `loss -> backward -> step` workflow.
 If you are already familiar with Pytorch, using **Cooper** will be a breeze! 🙂

-⚠️**Cooper** is under active development.
-Future API changes might break backward compatibility.
+⚠️ This library is under active development.
+Future API changes might break backward compatibility. ⚠️

 ## Getting Started